Many years of experience have provided insight into questions you may have at different stages of your journey.

 How much will my treatment cost and what is included?
 Am I entitled to be funded by the NHS?
 And for how many cycles?

-If you are not eligible for NHS funding then please see our comprehensive self-funding price list at http://www.bathfertility.com/costs/ which shows exactly what will be covered in each treatment.
+If you are not eligible for NHS funding then please see our comprehensive self-funding price list which shows exactly what will be covered in each treatment.

-How long should we be trying for a baby before we get referred to an expert?
+How long should we be trying for a baby before we get referred to a Fertility Expert?

 Do I have to get a referral from my GP to come to you?